awslabs/aws-solutions-constructs/CONTRIBUTING.md

 ### Step 3: Work your Magic

-Work your magic.
+Now it's time to your magic.
 Here are some guidelines:

 * Coding style (abbreviated):
   * In general, follow the style of the code around you